-Freeborn County experiencing 911 technical issues - Albert Lea Tribune
+Update: 911 service restored in Freeborn County - Albert Lea Tribune

 Man flown to Rochester with injuries; 1 arrested for assault

-A 38-year-old man was arrested Sunday night on assault charges after a reported incident that ended with another man wounded... read more
+A 38-year-old man was arrested Sunday night on assault charges after a reported incident in which a man was wounded... read more

-Note: Update: 911 service restored in Freeborn County Updated (8:12 a.m.
-Tuesday): Freeborn County Sheriff Kurt Freitag said shortly after 8 a.m. that 911 service has been restored in the county.